Here are some of my thoughts on the future of culture and identity.

 Language will evolve

-I believe the the barrier of language will disappear and it will become more of a your style of communicating, the way you think and your values, that will differs us.
-Technology will start easily translating the basics, whilst at the same time the tidal wave will push people to learn english for business and travel..
-India got there sometime ago and China is already make leaps in getting their population to have english as their second language.
-English schools (teaching as a second language )is one of the fastest if not the fastest growing industry.
+I believe the barrier of language will disappear and it will become more of your style of communicating, the way you think, and your values, that will differ us.
+Technology will start easily translating the basics, whilst at the same time the tidal wave will push people to learn English for business and travel..
+India got there some time ago and China is already making leaps in getting their population to have English as their second language.
+English schools (teaching as a second language )is one of the fastest if not the fastest-growing industry.

 A global culture

-I will think we will see a greater merger of national cultures online; currently it is very English speaking American.
+I will think we will see a greater merger of national cultures online; currently, it is very English-speaking American.
 We already see it happening with entertainment.
-Bit by bit I see more trends coming out of smaller countries in terms of word usage, behaviours, etc. Perhaps merger is the wrong word, as I feel that it will be something different more complex than any one national culture.
+Bit by bit I see more trends coming out of smaller countries in terms of word usage, behaviors, etc. Perhaps merger is the wrong word, as I feel that it will be something different and more complex than any one national culture.
+I would also see a reaction to protect national identities and not become American, this could lead to several powerful trade blocks

 Evolving communities

-A lot of product and services are still built in a western methodology in terms of process and systems.
-Of course Japan has already influenced this in certain sectors e.g. cars and consulting.
+A lot of products and services are still built in a Western methodology in terms of processes and systems.
+Of course, Japan has already influenced this in certain sectors e.g. cars and consulting.
 I think we will start to learn more alternate ways of encouraging community and collaboration from the rest of the Asian countries.

 Cultural experience